Blendify/blender-manual/blender_docs/manual/render/workflows/multiview/usage.rst

 Go outside the camera view and you will instantly see the convergence plane in front of the camera.

 You can toggle this and other display settings in the Stereoscopy panel of the 3D Views properties region.
-In the following image, the cameras frustum volumes are also visible.
+In the following image, the camera's frustum volumes are also visible.

 .. figure:: /images/multiview_workflow_5.png
    :width: 700px